Rykarix/FaceMorph/README.md

 <i><b>
 Archived due to being redundant and abandoned.
-This was a fun project, started to solve a problem and abandoned once it helped me land my first 'proper coding job' and my priorities shifted.</b>
+This was a project for Uni so that they could add it to their interactive gallery for open days. </b>
 </i>

 ## Notes from future self
-This was my final project for Uni

 This is really old, shockingly bad code.
 A complete mess...
 But it was one of my first code projects as a 'baby yoda' coder.
-Left for nostalgia & a demonstration of how to not write python code
+Left for nostalgia, a demonstration of how to not write python code and as a reminder that we all have to start somewhere.
+Don't judge me too harshly 😅

 ---